-But the hard, round pellets are a serious choking hazard.
+But the hard, round pellets are a potential a choking hazard.
 So, be sure to keep the pet food out of reach, and pick up any food bowls when not in use by your furry friends.

-What makes popcorn such a hazard, is the fact that kids usually eat it by the handful rather that one piece at a time – making it easy for a piece to get stuck.
+What makes popcorn such a hazard, is the fact that kids usually eat it by the handful rather than one piece at a time – making it easy to choke on!

 Save the salty snack for when they are a bit older (various online sources recommend five years old as an age old enough to eat popcorn)!